Female hypergamy is neither good or bad per se.

 Who Gets Cheated?

-Studies show thatit’s men from lower classes who get cheated the most, which makes sense from a hypergamy perspective: women seek men from high social classes.
+And that makes sense from a hypergamy perspective: women seek men from high social classes.
 And men from lower classes simply have a lot more men that score higher than them.

 So here is your first clue on not being cheated: to reduce your risk of cheating, be a high-status man.